 Touching the Unit Config selection on the Unit Settings Menu proceeds to the Unit Config Menu.
-This menu is shown in Figure 2-22.
+This menu is shown in Figure 2-20.

-Figure 2-22: Unit Configuration Menu
+Figure 2-20: Unit Configuration Menu

 - 1. Brightness: This setting adjusts the brightness of the display screen.
 Touch the left pointing arrow to dim the brightness or touch the right pointing arrow to increase the brightness. - 2.
-AES termination: AES signals should have one and only one termination.
-This termination should physically be at the last destination of an AES coax cable.
-If the eAMP1-S8/16-2MDA is the last connection in a series of AES connections, then its terminations should be turned on.
-A symptom of too many terminations (or no termination) is that no signal appears to be present on the AES input.
-Touch the On Off switch to change the termination setting. - 3.
 Meter Mode: This setting determines how many meters will be displayed.
-It is available on the eAMP1-S16-2MDA only and allows a choice of either 8 or 16 meters.
+It is available on the eAMP1-16M only and allows a choice of either 8 or 16 meters.